RayBB/openlibrary-docs/Home.md

 }
 ```

+## Best Practices

+**Must DOs**:
+* Internationalize all user visible strings, including HTML `title` and `alt` which are used
+* Use consistent terminology and phrasing throughout the UI to reduce the amount of text which needs to be translated
+* Use meaningful mnemonic parameter names to help the translators understand the context. e.g. "%(editioncount)d editions"
+* Double check that the format string types match the types of parameters being passed.
+Mismatches will cause errors at runtime.
+* Be sure to escape embedded quotes and apostrophes, if necessary, after wrapping strings in single/double quotes. e.g. "_$('Mustn\'t forget to escape')"
+* Be sure to remove extra dollar signs ($) when wrapping expressions with $_()
+* Generate a message catalog template (messages.pot) when user visible strings are added or change
+* Make changes incrementally in small batches.
+Multiple preprocessors (templator + babel) can make error messages obscure, so it's easier to debug if you know what changed.

+**DON'Ts**:
+* Don't display internal status / keyword values from the code directly to the user.
+These can't be internationalized.
+* Don't do pluralization or string concatenation in code or templates.
+This mandates ordering in ways that can't be translated.
+Give the translators completed sentences or phrases, with embedded replacements, to work with so they can create natural translations.
+* Don't use inline styling or links in text, if at all possible. e.g. <em>, <a href=foo>
+* Don't update the translated message catalogs.
+Because the merging process is inexact, it's better for the translators to handle this so that they can validate the results.
+Do update the message templates though (ie `messages.pot`)
+* Don't hard code in `1` for singular nouns (e.g. `1 edition`) because in some languages, `0 editions` is singular and translated as `0 edition`.
+Instead, substitute a variable, as you would with the plural.
+E.g. `$ungettext("There is %(count)d person waiting for this book.", "There are %(count)d people waiting for this book.", wlsize, count=wlsize)` and **not** `$ungettext("There is 1 person waiting for this book.", "There are %(count)d people waiting for this book.", wlsize, count=wlsize)`

 ## Internationalization (i18n) Page Conversion Guide
 Internationalization (i18n) pages are specialized pages within the Infogami platform that enable users to contribute translations.
 This guide outlines the process of converting a standard page into an i18n page, using the example of converting https://openlibrary.org/librarians to its English (`en`) i18n version.